LFPy/LFPy/README.md

 LFPy provides a set of easy-to-use Python classes for setting up your model, running your simulations and calculating the extracellular potentials arising from activity in your model neuron.
 If you have a model working in NEURON (www.neuron.yale.edu) already, it is likely that it can be adapted to work with LFPy.

-The extracellular potentials are calculated from transmembrane currents in multi-compartment neuron models using the line-source method (Holt & Koch, J Comp Neurosci 1999), but a simpler point-source method is also available.
+The extracellular potentials are calculated from transmembrane currents in multicompartment neuron models using the line-source method (Holt & Koch, J Comp Neurosci 1999), but a simpler point-source method is also available.
 The calculations assume that the neuron are surrounded by an infinite extracellular medium with homogeneous and frequency independent conductivity, and compartments are assumed to be at least at a minimal distance from the electrode (which can be specified by the user).
 For more information on the biophysics underlying the numerical framework used see this coming book chapter: